info201a-s19/The-Billboard-Equation/README.md

 Yet not all music is created equal, and listeners everywhere carefully cater their playlists to personal preferences.
 As passionate Spotify users with a shared love for music, our group hopes to use data and information to better understand how songs distinguish themselves and rise to the top within such a competitive space.
 Tired of trying to distance ourselves from the "overplayed" and the "overrated", we hope to instead explain the bits and pieces that bring a song to such a status.

-_“Music is the shorthand of emotion.”_
- ― Leo Tolstoy

 **What are other examples of data driven projects related to this domain?**